aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 }
 ```

-As we can see, the JSON payload will be of type `ModelInput` and the endpoint it will return a `ModelOutput`.
+As we can see, the JSON payload will be of type `ModelInput` and it will return a `ModelOutput`.
 Given that we need to ensure that the 'ModelInput` and `ModelOutput` matches that of which the model has been trained on.
+If they do not, we will get run-time errors as we try to make predictions.
 To achieve this we can use [ILSpy](https://github.com/icsharpcode/ILSpy) to decompile a run-time instance and include that as a class in the Web App.
+It is possible to either register the schema beforehand during the run, or pass the run-time instances in to the deployment method and MLOps.NET will do this decompilation on the fly.

 #### Detecting and installing package dependencies

 Copying the trained model and the schema is not enough to complete a fully functioning ASP.NET Core Web App that can serve various types of ML.NET models.
 ML.NET consists of a flora of packages ranging from `Microsoft.ML.FastTree` for decision trees to `Microsoft.ML.ImageAnalytics` for image support, and we need to ensure that the correct dependencies are included.
 My first thought to achieve this was to scan the loaded AppDomain for all and any `Microsoft.ML` assemblies, but that quickly proved to be a rabbit hole given that not all dependencies are loaded until they are used and the list would also include a lot of sub-dependencies not listed as NuGet packages.
 The way MLOps.NET solves this problem is by reading the `deps.json` file provided by the .NET Core compiled application and from there determining what the dependency graphs looks like.

 #### Building and pushing a Docker image

 With the final puzzle piece in place building a basic Docker image for the ASP.NET Core Web App is pretty straightforward.
 The image is then pushed to a configurable private or public image repository, which we will see examples of later.

 #### Deploying the image to a Kubernetes cluster

 Deploying a model to a Kubernetes cluster in the form of container image is a fantastic way to ensure performance, resilience and availability among other things.
 In v1.2 of MLOps, the library deploys the trained model as a replica set of one and exposes the model via an ingress load balancer.
 For simplicity’s sake it deploys the service and pod to a new namespace named `{experimentName-deploymentTargetName}'.
 This will allow models currently being tested and models in production to be separated, which allows for the possibility to apply different access and resource requirements as needed.
 Future releases of MLOps.NET will open up the possibility to configure various types of deployment settings, such as type of load balancer, number of replicas and minimum amount of resources to be allocated.

 ## Show me the code

 This all sounds amazing, so how do we make it happen?
 To deploy an ML.NET model to a Kubernetes cluster, two things need to happen.

 ### 1. Configure the use of a Container Registry and a Kubernetes Cluster